Überfremdung

-Überfremdung (pronounced [ˌyːbɐˈfʁɛmdʊŋ]), literally 'over-foreignization', is a German-language term used in politics to suggest an excess of immigration.
+Überfremdung (pronounced [ˌyːbɐˈfʁɛmdʊŋ]), literally 'over-foreignization', is a German-language term used to refer to an excess of immigration.
 The word is a nominalization compounded from über meaning 'over' or 'overly' and fremd meaning 'foreign'.
+In that alienation also translates to "Entfremdung", there exists at least one other political dimension to this term as well though.

-Political uses
+Political usage

 The German term has had several meanings over the years, all of which have reflected the sense of "too foreign" and "threatening", and are generally negative.